ratzlow/styx-model/README.md

 - Clone this repo
 - Current status: very raw yet but concepts start to emerge

+## Cool features
+- Define arbitrary types and use them as node values - as long as they are immutable.
+- Collections of Node elements can form sub-tree as separate nodes.

 ## Who might be interested?
 In the first place it is a personal experimental ground.
 You can borrow ideas and concepts but nothing is "ready-as-a-lib" - here.